 First of all, when we come to God we actually come with liabilities.
 We were rebels, slave to sin.
 Jesus however comes with assets.
-He is righteous, He is resurrected with resurrection power and then we come to believe in him and take him as our lord and savior.
-As a consequence of that there is union.
+He is righteous, He is resurrected with resurrection power and then we came to believe in him and take him as our Lord and Savior.
+As a consequence of that there is a spiritual union.
 We are joined to Christ spiritually and in this union he receives our liabilities and we take his assets.
-So when God looks at us, He no longer sees the rebels that we are and the penalty of death.
-Instead, He sees the righteousness of His own son.
-When he looks at Jesus, Jesus receives our liabilities and that's the sin and our death sentence and he died for our sin.
+So when God looks at us, He no longer sees us as the rebels that we are under the penalty of death.
+Instead, He sees the righteousness of His own Son.
+When he looks at Jesus, Jesus receives our liabilities and that's the sin and our death sentence and He died for our sin.

 This is Jesus promise to us